 The sinuses can become congested, as in rhinitis (a runny nose, lots of sneezing, or a permanently blocked nose), right up to searingly painful sinusitis.
 You might wonder if this is just the result of a virus, and yes, of course, it can be.
 But if you have had this on and off for a long time, I believe it is Neurological Wave Syndrome.

-The jaw responds to neurological waves with neuralgic pain, or phantom toothache. the three nerves of the face are called the tri-geminal nerves, and if one or more of these are affected the diagnosis it trigeminal neuralgia.
-The temporo-mandibular joint (TMJ) can be affected.
+The jaw responds to neurological waves with neuralgic pain, or phantom toothache. the three nerves of the face are called the tri-geminal nerves, and if one or more of these are affected this painful condition is called trigeminal neuralgia, or ‘TMJ’ when the temporo-mandibular joint is affected.

 The stomach reacts to the neurological wave with chronic indigestion.
 People naturally assume this is a reaction to foods eaten, but I believe in many cases of frequent indigestion it is a symptom of Neurological Wave Syndrome.

 The bladder responds with cystitis, sometimes called ‘interstitial cystitis’ or detrusor instability.
-At lower levels of electrical waves, the bladder simply misbehaves!
+At lower levels of electrical waves, the bladder simply misbehaves and sends you erroneous messages, causing you to run to the loo when there is no need.

-The joints will react with stiffness, pain and inflammation, the symptoms of arthritis.
+The joints reacts with stiffness, pain and inflammation – these are the symptoms of arthritis.

 The lungs react with a feeling of ‘breathlessness’ – a ‘tight-chest feeling’ – the symptoms of asthma.